jasminehong2392/hongljasmine-recipes/README.md

 regular:
   less than or equal to 15 ingredients<br>

-null hypothesis: There is no difference in the number of calories between recipes fancy  and regular ingredients <br>
+*null hypothesis*: There is no difference in the number of calories between recipes fancy  and regular ingredients <br>

-alternative hypothesis: Fancier recipes have a greater average of calories than regular recipes <br>
+*alternative hypothesis* : Fancier recipes have a greater average of calories than regular recipes <br>

-Since we are dealing with numerical values: observed test statistic : The observed difference between the average number of calors of fancier and regular recipes. <br>
+Since we are dealing with numerical values:
+*observed test statistic* : The observed difference between the average number of calors of fancier and regular recipes. <br>

 <p>We decided to create a new column called 'ingred_gt_10' that includes
 boolean statements of whether the recipe needs more than in 10 ingredients.